 Coming from a family of educators -- both of Bhrushundi's parents received degrees in education and taught full-time -- Bhrushundi learned the value of real teaching and learning.
-She has taught music since her graduation from college, and her teaching experience now includes private lessons, jazz ensemble coaching, jazz history lectures, and serving as director for summer jazz camps.
+She has taught music since her graduation from college, and her teaching experience now includes private lessons, jazz ensemble coaching, jazz history lectures, and directing summer jazz camps.
 She has taught at Westminster Conservatory in Princeton, NJ; Rutgers Community Arts; and the French School of Music in Plainfield, NJ among others.

-Her new teaching project, "Bhrushundi Total Piano," prepares students to be the kind of pianist she is, at ease with any kind of music, and finding the joy and power of the piano as the expressive instrument.
+Her teaching project entitled "Bhrushundi Total Piano" prepares students to be the kind of pianist she is, at ease with any kind of music, and finding the joy and power of the piano as the expressive instrument.

 Bhrushundi is fluent in Mandarin Chinese and spent two years in mainland China teaching piano and jazz history in this language to young Chinese music students.

-In the community, Bhrushundi is now bringing her dedication and talents to the non-profit Greater Princeton Steinway Society, where she serves on their Board of Directors.
+In the community, Bhrushundi brought her dedication and talents to the non-profit Greater Princeton Steinway Society, where she served on their Board of Directors for eight years.
 She spearheaded the Society's jazz activities, choosing artists to perform for jazz piano concerts, and organizing a jazz piano workshop for high school students.